Generic Name: 5-hydroxytryptophan (5-hye DROX ee TRIP toe fan)

 Other uses not proven with research have included insomnia, alcohol withdrawal, headaches, premenstrual syndrome, binge-eating related to obesity, attention deficit disorder, and muscle spasms in the mouth.

-It is not certain whether 5-hydroxytryptophan is effective in treating any medical condition.
+It is not certain whether 5-HTP is effective in treating any medical condition.
 Medicinal use of this product has not been approved by the FDA.
-5-hydroxytryptophan should not be used in place of medication prescribed for you by your doctor.
+This medicine should not be used in place of medication prescribed for you by your doctor.

 Follow all directions on the product label and package.
 Tell each of your healthcare providers about all your medical conditions, allergies, and all medicines you use.